-Trump fires Tennessee Valley Authority chair, cites high pay
+Trump fires TVA chair, cites hiring of foreign workers

 The order followed the TVA’s announcement that it would outsource 20% of its technology jobs to companies based in foreign countries.
 TVA’s action could cause more than 200 highly skilled American tech workers in Tennessee to lose their jobs to foreign workers hired on temporary work visas, according to the White House.

-But Republican Sen. Labor Alexander of Tennessee said the TVA doesn’t get any taxpayer money.
+But Republican Sen. Lamar Alexander of Tennessee said the TVA doesn’t get any taxpayer money.
 Commenting on the issue in April, Alexander said the White House was spreading misinformation.
 He said that TVA chief executive officers’ pay is lower than other large utilities and that TVA energy rates are among the lowest in the nation.